brainiacerudite/brainiacerudite/README.md

 ### Hey there 👋,

-Experienced Laravel, Vue.js developer (6 years) and Node.js (2 year) of expertise in building robust web applications.
+Experienced PHP, Node.js, Laravel, Vue.js, Nuxt and Quasar developer with several years of expertise in building robust web applications.
 Strong problem-solving and collaboration skills.
 Skilled in Node.js, Laravel, Vue.js, PHP, JavaScript, RESTful APIs, MySQL, Git, HTML, CSS, Tailwindcss and so on.
 Speaks Yoruba and English fluently.

 ---